 Firstly, I’m not a “writer”.
 Nor a writing instructor!

 But I do write a lot of stuff, roughly half a million words a year, all for my own websites.
-And after years of doing this, and earning moderate success, I've learned a few things about how to write effectively for the web.
+And after years of doing this, and earning moderate success (over 250K pageviews per month), I’ve learned a few things about how to write effectively for the web.

 The people I know (including those reading this) are educated, literate people, probably with advanced degrees.
 They and you have written many words, maybe have published articles.